-Our review-unit is a pre-production sample offered by Acer for the purpose of this article, that’s why it comes with an 8th gen Core i7 processor.
-Retail models will be available with the 9th gen Core i7-9750H (which we’ve covered in this article), but given the fact that the 9750H is pretty much a higher clocked 8750H, you shouldn’t expect any significant differences between our review unit and the retail models.
+Our review unit is a pre-production sample offered by Acer for the purpose of this article.
+That’s why it comes with an 8th gen Intel Core i7 processor, but retail models will be available with the 9th gen Intel Core i7-9750H (which we’ve covered in this article).
+However, since the 9750H is pretty much a higher clocked 8750H, you shouldn’t expect any significant differences between our review unit and the retail models.

 Design and exterior

-The 2019 Predator Helios is a complete redesign and keeps little in common with the previous versions, aside from some characteristic Predator aesthetic lines and branding elements.
+The 2019 Predator Helios is a complete redesign of the previous generation with who it keeps little in common, aside from some signature Predator aesthetic lines and branding elements.

 For starters, this is much more compact, with thinner bezels all around the screen.
 Acer didn’t go all-in on the ultra-compact form-factor, but at 366 x 255 mm, this Predator is actually a little smaller than the main competitors like the Asus ROG Scar III, Lenovo Legion Y740 or the MSI GE63 Raider.
-It’s still a fairly hefty computer, though, weighing up to 2.3 kg (5.3 lbs), based on configuration.
+It’s still a fairly hefty computer, though, weighing around 2.3 kg (5.3 lbs) on the higher-specced configurations.
 Our test model gets triple storage, so it’s the heaviest possible variant.

-The weight is backed up by the increase in build quality.
+However, that weight is backed up by the increase in build quality.
 The main-deck feels sturdy and barely bulges when pressed harder, so you’re not actually going to notice any give in the arm-rest or keyboard deck with daily use.
-The screen, on the other hand, still flexes a fair bit, so although there’s no impact on the actual panel when pressing on the lid, I’d suggest placing the laptop inside a protective sleeve when carrying it around, just to prevent any unwanted surprises.
+The screen, on the other hand, still flexes a fair bit, Thus, although there’s no impact on the actual panel when pressing on the lid, I’d suggest placing this laptop inside a protective sleeve when carrying it around, just to prevent any unwanted surprises.

 Thick pieces of metal are used for the lid cover, interior and sides, while the underbelly and bezels are made from hard plastic.
-The two materials join well together, but the design still leaves some sharp corners and gaps on the front, and even a fairly sharp front-lip, although that’s beveled and shouldn’t bother your wrists with daily use.
-That right corner, on the other hand, it often ended pressing just on my veins when typing, and I sure wish Acer would have somehow rounded up those front corners, as they do on the Triton 500.
+The two materials join well together, but the design still leaves some sharp corners and gaps on the front, and even a fairly sharp front-lip.
+In all fairness, that is beveled though and shouldn’t bite into your wrists with daily use.
+That right corner, on the other hand, it often ended pressing just on my veins when typing.
+In conclusion, Acer should have somehow rounded up those front corners, as they do on the Triton 500.

 As far as aesthetics go, the updated Helios 300 is cleaner than it used to be.
-Acer went with a Black and Blue theme, and the interior is completely dark and simple (once you peel off the stickers on the arm-rest), with the status LEDs having been pushed to the sides.
-The lid still retains a panel-lit Predator logo which cannot be switched off, as well as two dark-blue design accents that are fortunately not lit, so this laptop might still struggle to get accepted in some of the stricter work/school environments.
+Acer went with a Black and Blue theme, and the interior is completely dark and simple (once you peel off the stickers on the arm-rest).
+Moreover, the status LEDs have also been pushed to the sides.
+The lid still retains a panel-lit Predator logo which cannot be switched off, as well as two dark-blue design accents that are fortunately not lit.
+That’s why this laptop might still struggle to get accepted in some of the stricter work/school environments.

-The updated Helios 300 is otherwise a fairly practical computer.
-The aluminum surfaces are softly coated and don’t show fingerprints and smudges as easily as the simpler interior of the Nitro 7, yet you’ll still have to rub this clean once a couple of days, especially since the plastic clickpad does retain a fair bit of finger grease.
-Large and grippy rubber feet keep the laptop excellently anchored on a desk, while the hinges are firm and smooth at the same time, allowing to easily lift up the screen with a single hand, push it to up to about 165 degrees on the back, and keeping it as set-up even when moving the laptop around.
+This 2019 variant of the Acer Helios 300 is otherwise a fairly practical computer.
+The aluminum surfaces are softly coated and don’t show fingerprints and smudges as easily as the simpler interior of the Nitro 7.
+You’ll still have to rub this clean each couple of days, especially since the plastic clickpad does retain a fair bit of finger grease.
+That aside, large and grippy rubber feet keep the laptop excellently anchored on a desk, while the hinges are firm and smooth at the same time.
+They allow to easily lift up the screen with a single hand, push it to up to about 165 degrees on the back, and keep it firmly in place when moving the laptop around.

-The speakers are still placed on the underbelly and bounce sound off the desk, but Acer implemented a slightly inclined angle to increase the gap to the surface beneath, as well as make them a little more difficult to cover while having the computer on the lap.
+The speakers are still placed on the underbelly and bounce sound off the desk, However, Acer implemented a slightly inclined angle on this model in order to increase the gap to the surface beneath, as well as make them a little more difficult to cover while having the computer on the lap.

 Plenty of space is allocated to the cooling as well, with admission grills on the bottom and sides, and large output cuts on the back.
 In fact, the entire thermal module has been redesigned, and we’ll talk about its performance in a further section.

 As far as the IO goes, you’ll find most required ports lined on both sides.
-The video output options are on the right, though, so cables will get in your way if you plan to hook up an external monitor, and the power plug is also rather inconveniently placed in the middle of the left side, due to the fact that the entire back is reserved for thermals.
-The updated Helios lacks an SD card-reader, as well as Thunderbolt 3 support, which some of you might want in a mid-tier performance laptop.
-It does get a USB-C port, though USB-C charging is not supported.
+The video output options are on the right, though, so cables will get in your way if you plan to hook up an external monitor.
+The power plug is also rather inconveniently placed in the middle of the left side, due to the fact that the entire back is reserved for thermals.
+Moreover, the updated Helios lacks an SD card-reader, as well as Thunderbolt 3 support, which some of you might want in a mid-tier performance laptop.
+It does get a USB-C port with DP, but USB-C charging is not supported.

 All in all, Acer overhauled the 2019 Predator Helios 300 into a notebook that can proudly stand next to any of the existing competitors.
 It’s built really well and it’s practical, but Acer kept their fairly aggressive branding elements, and those could push some potential users away.